ConnellHagen/president-guessing-game/README.md

 In the `Releases` section, there is a zip with a .exe which you can run to open this game.

+Alternatively, if for whatever reason you would like to compile yourself here are the instruction for Windows:

+1. Install `chocolatey` package manager
+2. Run `choco install make` to install `make` for Windows
+3. Clone this repository and navigate to it in terminal
-Alternatively, if for whatever reason you would like to compile yourself, clone this repository, then run `make run` in order to compile and run the file.
-This may not work on Unix systems.
-To remove the intermediate files created you can run `make clean`
+4. Run `make run` in order to compile and run the file.
+To remove the files created you can run `make clean`